Morning Session 8:30 AM -11:30 AM

 George Kamberelis & Alyson Welker

-As new moments of qualitative inquiry emerge, so do the potentials of inquiry tools such as focus groups.
-In post-qualitative inquiry space(s), focus groups become contingent, synergistic social formations that can catalyze dialogue in the service of transformative, emancipatory work.
+In post-qualitative inquiry space(s), focus groups become contingent, synergistic social formations that catalyze dialogue in the service of transformative, emancipatory work.
+As new moments of qualitative inquiry continue to emerge, so do the potentials and affordances of focus groups.
 This workshop is an introduction to the affordances and functions of focus groups in qualitative inquiry in post-qualitative times.
-First, we explore the quasi-unique affordances of focus groups for inquiry, pedagogy, and activist work.
-Second, we discuss effective focus group facilitation strategies for engaging in post-qualitative work.
-Finally, we examine several focus group transcripts and creative artifacts to make visible and concrete how the affordances and functions of focus groups may be deployed for post-qualitative engagements and outcomes.
-In this regard, we draw attention to how guerilla-like, naturally occurring communicative events like conversations, rallies, study groups, and protests can be recruited as models for rhizomatic focus group work for producing new discourses, knowledge, and practices that have consequential effects in the lives of participants.
+First, we unpack the quasi-unique affordances of focus groups for inquiry, pedagogy, and activist work.
+Second, we involve participants in “deep looking” activities in relation to a piece of politically charged artwork.
+Third, we engage participants in focus group conversations both about this piece of art and about the dynamics of the focus group conversations they had about it.
+Finally, we examine several focus group transcripts where other people engaged in focus group conversations about art to make visible and concrete how their affordances and functions may be deployed for post-qualitative engagements and outcomes. in doing so, we draw attention to how contingent, naturally occurring communicative events like conversations, coffee klatches, rallies, and protests can be recruited as models for transformative focus group work that can produce new discourses, knowledges, and practices that have consequential effects in the lives of focus group participants and beyond.

 Coding Qualitative Data: Beyond Indexing and Toward Insight